natfoster82/init-html/README.md

 # blog
-hosting a dynamic blog peer to peer from an otherwise static page
+hosting ~~a~~ everyone's dynamic blog peer to peer from an otherwise static page

+### todo
+- protected data namespace
+- routing
+- share the load